 The New Employee Welcome Packet provides online handouts, links, forms and more information for new employees.

 Go ahead - check out our benefits!

 Don’t want to wait to see our fantastic benefits?
-Take some time to look over the 2021 Benefits Guide now.
-Benefits counselors will go over your benefit options in more detail at the virtual orientation session.
-However, this gives you a great jump start to discuss with your family the benefit options that work for your family.
+Take some time to look over the 2023 Benefits Guide.
+You will be provided an overview at orientation, and we will provide you a chance to ask questions one-on-one with a benefits specialist.
+However, this gives you a great jump start to start thinking about the benefit options that work for you and others you may cover.
 Any immediate questions can be sent to firstname.lastname@example.org.

 Obtain a retirement contribution waiting period waiver letter (if applicable)